-- Please arrive five to ten minutes early to allow time to check-in and get settled.
+- Please arrive fifteen minutes early to allow time to check-in and get settled.
 Always check-in at the front desk or the back gate for outdoor yoga even if you’ve made an online reservation.

 - We suggest you wear comfortable, non-restrictive workout clothing.
 Layers help to adjust for temperature changes during and after class.

 - Remove your shoes before entering the yoga space.
 You may leave your shoes in a cubby to help preserve the sacred nature and cleanliness of the studio space.
 We recommend taking your valuables with you.

 - Please practice Saucha (cleanliness) by kindly wiping up any sweat from around your yoga mat after class.
 Your yoga Sangha (community) will thank you for your thoughtfulness.

 - Please refrain from wearing fragrances, perfume, or cologne to class, and remember to turn your cell phone off.

-- We suggest starting with Gentle Yoga or Yoga I classes and avoid eating heavy food one to two hours before class.
+- We suggest starting with Gentle Yoga or Yoga All Levels classes and avoid eating heavy food one to two hours before class.